101 Things to do in Bournemouth – Branksome Chine Beach

 Parking

 Branksome Chine Car Park is a small (104 space) Pay & Display car park adjacent to the beach.
-Parking costs are seasonal, costing between £1.40 and £2.50 for an hour.
+Parking costs are seasonal, costing between £1.80 and £3.20 for an hour.
+Further details can be found here.
+There is additional parking 500 metres away in the larger and cheaper Beach Road Car Park.
+Beach Road is open between April and September and costs £2.40 for an hour.
 Details can be found here.
-There is further parking 500 metres away in the larger and cheaper Beach Road Car Park.
-Beach Road is open between April and September and costs £1.90 for an hour.
-Details here.
-On the cliff top between Branksome Chine and Branksome Dene there is some free roadside parking.
+On the cliff top between Branksome Chine and Branksome Dene, there is some free roadside parking.

 Beach